-To deduct expenses related to the business use of part of your home, you must meet specific requirements.
+Generally, you cannot claim expenses such as mortgage interest and real estate taxes as business expenses.
+However, you may be able to deduct expenses related to the business use of part of your home if you meet specific requirements.
 Even then, your deduction may be limited.
 Use this section and Figure A, later, to decide if you can deduct expenses for the business use of your home.

-To qualify to claim expenses for business use of your home, you must meet the following tests.
+To qualify to claim expenses for business use of your home, you must use part of your home: